Dena Haritos Tsamitis

 Dena is a founding director of Carnegie Mellon CyLab, for which she spearheaded efforts in cybersecurity education, training and outreach.
 She established the MySecureCyberspace initiative to raise "cyberawareness" in Internet users of all ages through a portal, game and curriculum.
 Since its launch in 2005, the initiative reached over one million people in 167 countries, including more than 48K users in 30 countries of the Carnegie Cyber Academy and Game.

 Dena has served on a number of college and university-wide committees, including Carnegie Mellon’s strategic planning committee for the previous three strategic plan cycles.
 She currently cochairs the College of Engineering Global Campus committee.
 As a guest speaker, Dena has presented on the topics of cybersecurity and transnational university partnerships at numerous events and conferences.
-Dena has served on several advisory councils, including the Education Advisory Council for the U.S. Air Force's Cyber Innovation Center and the Advisory Board for the Master of Software Assurance Curriculum, and was a founding member of the Advisory Board for the Executive Doctorate at University of Pennsylvania's Graduate School of Education.
+Dena has also served on several advisory councils, including the Education Advisory Council for the U.S. Air Force's Cyber Innovation Center and the Advisory Board for the Master of Software Assurance Curriculum, and was a founding member of the Advisory Board for the Executive Doctorate at University of Pennsylvania's Graduate School of Education.
 Currently, Dena serves on the EWF Board of Advisors, the American College of Greece Board of Trustees, and the Norfolk State University Information Assurance Research, Education and Development Institute Advisory Board.

 Carnegie Mellon honored Dena with the 2012 Barbara Lazarus Award for Graduate Student and Junior Faculty Mentoring in recognition of outstanding contributions by faculty.
 She also received the 2008 Women of Influence Award, presented by Alta Associates and CSO Magazine, for her achievements in information security and education.
 Dena holds a doctorate in higher education management from the University of Pennsylvania.